zphilip/zphilip.github.io/docs/_posts/2025-03-10-Local RAG LLM Project.md

 it is failure due to the "buss error" , it might because the extension board only support PCIE2..
 I try several different smaller gguf model but it didn't work out.  finally the PCIE will downgrade PICE gen1.. so I decide to switch the extension board firstly.

-## 3  I buy another extension board with only one SSD slot and support gen3
+## 3, I buy another extension board with only one SSD slot and support gen3
-but finally it cannot work out with eGPU even "lspci" cannot show the eGPU information, so there is totally cannot detect the eGPU...

 ![](/assets/2025-03-10%20Local%20RAG%20LLM%20Project.assets/Snipaste_2025-03-23_08-37-06.png)
 ![](/assets/2025-03-10%20Local%20RAG%20LLM%20Project.assets/Snipaste_2025-03-23_08-40-23.png)